Defect-aware Hybrid Prompt Optimization via Progressive Tuning for Zero-Shot Multi-type Anomaly Detection and Segmentation: Preliminaries

 \section{Preliminaries}

 We provide the formal definition of three anomaly detection tasks addressed in this work: (1) binary anomaly detection, (2) binary anomaly segmentation under distribution shift, and (3) zero-shot multi-type anomaly segmentation.
 Note that the task of binary anomaly detection/segmentation under distribution shift is commonly referred to as \emph{zero-shot} anomaly detection/segmentation in the literature.
-However, we argue that this term is \emph{misleading}, as the objective is not to locate new types of anomalies, but to distinguish between normal and anomalous samples when applied to previously unseen products (distribution shift).
+However, we argue that this term is \emph{misleading}, as the objective is not to locate new types of anomalies, but to distinguish between normal and anomalous samples when applied to previously unseen products, which should be seen as a distribution shift.